chrismetcalf/tacoma_ada_hackathon/README.md

 Please refer to the [Data Resources](https://github.com/GeoEngineers/tacoma_ada_hackathon/blob/master/datasources.md) section of the repository for a list of data to use for the hackathon.

+### Getting Socrata Help

+There are a couple of options for getting help with Socrata APIs and data:

+- [File a GitHub issue on this repository](https://github.com/GeoEngineers/tacoma_ada_hackathon/issues/new).
+Tag @chrismetcalf to make sure he gets it.
+- Find @chrismetcalf or one of the other helpful Socrata developers [in our IRC chat room](https://dev.socrata.com/irc.html)

 ### Github Help
 [New to Github?
 Get started here.](http://htmlpreview.github.com/?https://github.com/Esri/esri.github.com/blob/master/help/esri-getting-to-know-github.html)